jameyg42/admb/README.md

 - type - the type of plot - defaults to line
 - yaxis - the yaxis to plot the series on - defaults to 1
-- vals - the metric values to plot as a comma-separated list.
-NOTE that the baseline and stddev values are only available if a `@baseline` qualifier is included in the app expression.

-### abs
+### threshold
-Sets the absolute value for each value in the series.
-Useful when combined with `derivative` to show the change regardless of sign.
+Creates a new series equal in length to the largest series in the group with a given fixed value (e.g. draws a horizontal line).
+NOTE that the series created using threshold is a true series included in the group and will be affected by any additional tranforms conducted on the series in the group.

 Syntax:

-   abs
+    threshold <n>

+- n - the value of the threshold line

+### derivative
+Calculates the difference between each subsequent data point.
+Inverse of `integral`.

+Syntax:

+    derivative

+### intergral
+Continually sums each subsequent data point.
+Inverse of `derivative`.

+Syntax:

+    integral

 ### ceil
 Sets a ceiling for the metric value.
 Any value exceeding the specified ceiling value is set to the ceiling value.